Coffee roasting: Roasts

-Lipids present inside the coffee seed liquify from heat and pressure built up in the bean.
+Lipids present inside the bean liquify from heat and pressure built up in the bean.
 These lipids can often be seen on the bean surface.
 An oily coating is more prevalent with darker roasts.

 These images depict samples taken from the same batch of a typical Brazilian green coffee at various bean temperatures with their subjective roast names and descriptions.

+Examples

 Flavors

 At lighter roasts, the coffee will exhibit more of its "origin character"—the flavors created by its variety, processing, altitude, soil content, and weather conditions in the location where it was grown.
-As the beans darken to a deep brown, the origin flavors of the bean are eclipsed by the flavors created by the roasting process itself.
+As the beans darken to a deep brown, the origin flavors of the bean are eclipsed by the flavors created by the roasting process.
 At darker roasts, the "roast flavor" is so dominant that it can be difficult to distinguish the origin of the beans used in the roast.
 Green coffee contains many different types of acids, some of which are pleasant to taste and some that are not.
 Of particular importance to the roaster are the chlorogenic acids (CGAs).
 One of the key goals of roasting is to break down these unpleasant acids.

 Below, roast levels and their respective flavors are described.
-These are qualitative descriptions, and thus subjective.
+These are qualitative descriptions and thus subjective.

 Caffeine levels are not significantly affected by the level of roast.
 Caffeine remains stable up to 200 °C and completely decomposes around 285 °C. Given that roasting temperatures do not exceed 200 °C for long and rarely if ever reach 285 °C, the caffeine content of a coffee is not likely changed much by the roasting process.
+Despite this, and the common misconception that darker roasts contain more caffeine than lighter roasts, when beans are roasted they lose water and expand.
+As a result, when ground and measured by volume, a lighter roast will contain more caffeine than a less-dense darker roast.